8ta4/pun/DONTREADME.md

 - Running scoring takes time.

 - Random API failures would break your pun flow.

+> Does `pun` evaluate all phrases in one giant request?

+Nah.
+That ain't happening because:

+- Shoving all phrases in would blow past max output token lengths.

+- longer outputs tend to exhibit decreased quality

+So, the phrases are split into chunks and evaluated separately.

 > Does `pun` use CSV for storing recognizability scores?